zero-os/tlog/README.md

 # Tlog

-tlog is a fast & efficient redis protocol based transaction log server
+tlog is a fast & efficient redis protocol based transaction log server to store operations taken place on any storage solution

 # Implementation